junior-devleague-educators/fan-page/README.md

 ### Stretch Goals

 1. Make all of your images the same size.
-2. Import a font from google fonts.
+2. Import a font of your choosing from google fonts.
 Change the font of all header tags (h1, h2, h3, etc) to a font of your choosing.
 3. Remove the bullets from your unordered list.
 4. Select your ordered list and make every other line a different color.
 5. Set the background image in `body` so that the `background-attachment` is fixed and set the value of `background-repeat` so that the background does not repeat.